Commitment to Diversity

-The College of Liberal Arts & Sciences understands this necessity and is uniquely situated to contribute to a diverse university community, as diversity is the foundation on which we are built.
+The College of Humanities & Earth and Social Science understands this necessity and is uniquely situated to contribute to a diverse university community, as diversity is the foundation on which we are built.
 Our academic departments and degree programs, by their very nature, support and promote a rigorous examination and understanding of the multicultural world in which we live today.
 To that end, we have compiled an inventory of diversity courses, responding to a request by students to make courses with diverse perspectives more visible.
 Academic department chairs and program directors provided the college with the already existing courses that are in the catalog that they felt met this request.

-In the College of Liberal Arts & Sciences we are committed to developing an inclusive environment where diversity, in all its forms, is valued and incorporated in the full-range of college activities.
+In the College of Humanities & Earth and Social Science we are committed to developing an inclusive environment where diversity, in all its forms, is valued and incorporated in the full-range of college activities.
 Please take a moment to explore this website and learn more about the myriad of ways that diversity informs our intellectual, pedagogical, and professional activities.

 Our faculty, staff and students play an essential role in creating a campus climate committed to diversity—and we together, as a college, a university and a region benefit from this commitment.
 In support of those efforts, we have identified regional and national diversity affinity groups by degree program.

 Additionally, we offer many development opportunities that support a commitment to building a strong intellectual community of scholars from different backgrounds.
-In one such program, the College of Liberal Arts & Sciences offers 3 competitive Summer Pre-Doctoral Diversity Teaching Fellowships.
-The purpose of the College of Liberal Arts & Sciences' Pre-Doctoral Diversity Fellowship is to support the early development of scholars who show promise of distinguished academic careers and who are from historically underrepresented groups.
+In one such program, the College of Humanities & Earth and Social Science offers 3 competitive Summer Pre-Doctoral Diversity Teaching Fellowships.
+The purpose of the College of Humanities & Earth and Social Sciences’ Pre-Doctoral Diversity Fellowship is to support the early development of scholars who show promise of distinguished academic careers and who are from historically underrepresented groups.